Akselera Tech

 The Device Trap: An 11th Hidden Default

-While not technically a "default setting," device targeting deserves attention because most advertisers never adjust it — and the waste can be substantial.
+This is not technically a "default setting."
+But most advertisers never touch it, and the waste can be brutal.

 The Problem